 The 332nd Fighter Group from World War II, better known as the Tuskegee Airmen, were trained by racist instructors who washed trainees out for the very smallest of mistakes, in an attempt to prove that African-Americans were unsuitable to be fighter pilots.
 It backfired spectacularly, and the result was a hand-picked elite that wiped the floor with everything it met.
 Their fighter group held the best bomber protection record of all USAAF fighter groups in the European Theater in WWII, with a loss rate of roughly half the average.
 That is, they lost 25 bombers to enemy fighters while the average loss rate for USAAF fighter groups in Europe was about 50.

 A political example: Joseph R. McCarthy was on his way out of the Senate after allegations of bribery arose in 1948.
 He most likely was looking at impeachment or at the very least censure, but either way, his political career was over.
-Realizing what an embarrassment McCarthy was to the Republican Party, the party leaders, in their doling out of speaking spots for presidental campaign stump speeches, assigned him to speak in Wheeling, West Virginia, mostly as it was the most obscure place they could think of sending him.
+Realizing what an embarrassment McCarthy was to the Republican Party, the party leaders, in their doling out of speaking spots for presidental campaign stump speeches, assigned him to speak in Wheeling, West Virginia in 1950, mostly as it was the most obscure place they could think of sending him.
 The speech he delivered was the speech that gave us the infamous "I have here in my hand a list of 52 members of the Communist Party in the State Department" and seven years of McCarthyism.
 The stunt served as a political life preserver, and the subsequent witch-hunt atmosphere actually made the job of finding Soviet spies harder.
-By waving the anti-Communist card the way he did, he was effectvely bulletproof until 1954.
+By waving the anti-Communist card the way he did, he was effectvely bulletproof until 1954 (when the Army–Mc Carthy hearings resulted in his approach being discredited).

 While not so much a "backfire," there are many examples of troops sent for a rest or for training to a "quiet" sector and then being exactly the right men on the spot to deal with a surprise attack.
 Two from the Nazis with Gnarly Weapons alone are the 352nd Division, which just happened to be practicing anti-amphibious tactics at Omaha Beach, and the 9th and 10th SS Armored Divisions which were sent to Arnhem to regroup, right where the unequipped-to-deal-with-tanks 1st Airborne Division was about to drop.
 In both cases they were exceptions to the "teenagers and old men" the Allies expected to meet.